je-santos/MPLBM-UT/README.rst

 Multiphase LBM for Permeable Media using the Palabos library
 ================================================================================

-This workflow can be used for calculation of capillary pressure curves, relative permeability, tortuosity, and the percolation pathway of grain packs/image slices
+This workflow calculates capillary pressure curves, relative permeability, tortuosity, and the percolation pathway of grain packs/image slices

 Workflow created by Javier E. Santos and Abhishek Bihani